GSA/fedramp-gov/pages/faqs.md

 <p>The Federal Risk and Authorization Management Program (FedRAMP) is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
 This approach uses a “do once, use many times” framework that saves cost, time, and staff required to conduct redundant Agency security assessments.</p>
 </div></div>
 <div class="question"><h5 class="accordion">Is FedRAMP mandatory?</h5><div class="panel">
 <p>Yes, FedRAMP is mandatory for Federal Agency cloud deployments and service models at the low, moderate, and high risk impact levels.
-Private cloud deployments intended for single organizations and implemented fully within federal facilities are the only exception.
-Additionally, Agencies must submit a quarterly report in PortfolioStat listing all existing cloud services that do not meet FedRAMP requirements with the appropriate rationale and proposed resolutions for achieving compliance.</p>
+Private cloud deployments intended for single organizations and implemented fully within federal facilities are the only exception.</p>
 </div></div>
 <div class="question"><h5 class="accordion">What is the difference between FISMA and FedRAMP controls?</h5><div class="panel">
 <p>Both FedRAMP and FISMA use the NIST SP 800-53 security controls.
 The FedRAMP security controls are based on NIST SP 800-53 Revision 4 baselines and contain controls above the NIST baseline that address the unique elements of cloud computing.</p>